 (B) Staging: Maret shall identify authorized off-site truck staging areas and those areas that are expressly prohibited for truck staging, and Maret shall notify DDOT and ANC 3/4G regarding truck or equipment staging areas and prohibitions against construction traffic in the neighborhood streets surrounding the site as shall be identified in the Construction Management Plan.
 No staging shall be permitted on residential streets.

-(C) Hours: Maret shall specify actions that the General Contractor will take to prohibit construction traffic (including hauling or replacing dumpsters) into or out of the site Monday through Saturday before 8:00 am or after 5:00 pm or at any time on Sundays for the duration of construction.
+(C) Hours: Maret shall specify actions that the General Contractor will take to prohibit construction traffic (including hauling or replacing dumpsters) into or out of the site Monday through Friday before 7:00 am or after 5:00 pm, Saturdays before 9:00 am and 5:00 pm, or at any time on Sundays for the duration of construction.
 Nevertheless, the General Contractor shall be permitted to seek permission from DDOT or DCRA for certain highly limited activities outside of these hours.

 (D) Clean ups: Maret shall ensure that the General Contractor utilize controls including but not limited to tarps and other covers and tie-downs to control dust generation or slippage of materials from truck movement on roadways to and from the site.
 Maret shall ensure that contractor follow procedures to promptly clean up any spills or slippages on roadways from vehicles associated with the project.